 La MaMa has been honored with over thirty Obie Awards, dozens of Drama Desk Awards, Bessie Awards and Villager Awards.

 Today La MaMa is a world renowned cultural institution located in 4 buildings on the Lower East Side of Manhattan.
-La MaMa's campus is home to three theaters, an art gallery, a six-storey rehearsal studio building, a visiting artist dormitory, commercial and not for profit office spaces, and an extensive archive documenting the history of Off-Off Broadway.
+La MaMa's campus is home to four theaters, an art gallery, a six-storey rehearsal studio building, a visiting artist dormitory, commercial and not for profit office spaces, and an extensive archive documenting the history of Off-Off Broadway.